Saint Nick’s Egg Nog

 STIR IN remaining 2 cups milk and vanilla.
 REFRIGERATE, covered, until thoroughly chilled, several hours or overnight.

-Just before serving, stir brandy. liqueur, rum or bourbon into eggnog, if desired.
-Garnish with a sprinkle of ground nutmeg, cinnamon sticks or candy canes and whipped cream.
+Just before serving, stir brandy, liqueur, rum or bourbon into eggnog, if desired.
+For a festive presentation, garnish with whipped cream, ground nutmeg, cinnamon sticks or candy canes.

 For perfectly smooth eggnog: Pour through a sieve before chilling.